Photo by Jay Slater

 Bent’s Fort is located 8 miles east of La Junta on Hwy 194.
 After your tour of the fort, visit La Junta for lunch and the Koshare Indian Museum at 115 West 18th.
 It has a diverse collection of Plains and Southwest art and artifacts.
 The Otero Museum, at 3rd & Anderson, includes an old store, a blacksmith shop, and many other exhibits on area history.

-For hours of museums in this daytrip, see Museums.
+For museums in this daytrip, see Museums.

 You will need to call to explore the options for a day at this working ranch.
 Located in the red sandstone region east of Trinidad with its “mini–grand canyons,” the ranch raises grass-fed beef with no antibiotics or hormones.
 Each member of your group may customize his or her activities for a memorable day in a region of Colorado not seen by the casual visitor.
 You may find that you want to return for a longer vacation.
 Call or email for reservations—719-384-5813, email@example.com.
 More on Purgatoire Adventures Unlimited.